mkduer/rust-wasm-game/README.md

 # rust-wasm-game

+This project has two versions of tic-tac-toe in Rust.

+### tic-tac-toe

-The basic goal of this program is to create a tic-tac-toe game allowing for manual and/or automatic play by two players.
-The long-term goal if this program is compiling the Rust code over to WASM and making the game playable through the web browser.
+This implementation creates a command-line version of the game allowing for manual and/or automatic play by two players.
+The instructions for building, running, and playing the game are detailed in the **tic-tac-toe** directory's [README.md](https://github.com/mkduer/rust-wasm-game/tree/master/tic-tac-toe)

-## Build

-Clone or fork the repo: `git clone git@github.com:mkduer/rust-wasm-game.git`

-Go into the **tic-tac-toe** directory and build with dependencies: `cargo build`

-## Play

-Run the game: `cargo run`

-The current settings setup an automated Player 1 for a manual Player 2 to play against with the current settings:

-`const P1_PLAY bool = false;  // automatic`
-`const P2_PLAY bool = true;  // manual`

-The player settings can be changed with different boolean values for the constants `P1_PLAY` and `P2_PLAY` on lines 5-6 of `main.rs`

-## Test

-Test the program by running the unit tests: `cargo test`

-## Next Steps

-- Compile to WASM
-- Make a clean GUI
+### wasm-tic-tac-toe

+This version takes a similar implementation as the previous in terms of game play.
+However, this Rust code is compiled to WebAssembly (WASM) using `wasm-bindgen`, `wasm-pack` and other tools in order to make the game playable through the browser.

+WebAssembly is still a new-ish technology that was first announced in 2015.
+This assembly-like language allows for languages like Rust/C/C++ to be compiled with their memory-saving, efficiency, and possibly increased security (in the case of Rust) features in a language that can be intertwined with javascript in the browser.
+While there is a lot of anticipation for the benefits of WASM, there were a lot of unexpected bumps while implementing this project.

+Note: This version is still in-progress as of June 2, 2019.

+This project was built with Ubuntu 18.04 using a Firefox browser.
+Due to in-progress `wasm-bindgen` features (such as imports for javascript), it is highly encouraged to use the listed versions for Rust dependencies and javascript packages, otherwise compiler warnings and failed builds can occur.
+The steps for doing so can be found in the project directory's [README.md](https://github.com/mkduer/rust-wasm-game/tree/master/wasm-tic-tac-toe).

-#### Copyright (c) 2019 Michelle Duer
+##### Copyright (c) 2019 Michelle Duer

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.